Aldabrachelys gigantea arnoldi

-Arnold's giant tortoise (Aldabrachelys gigantea arnoldi), also known as the Seychelles saddle-backed giant tortoise, is a tortoise subspecies in the genus Aldabrachelys.
+Arnold's giant tortoise (Aldabrachelys gigantea arnoldi), also known as the Seychelles saddle-backed giant tortoise, is a subspecies of tortoise in the genus Aldabrachelys.

 It inhabited the large central granitic Seychelles islands, but was hunted in vast numbers by European sailors.
 By around 1840 it was presumed to be extinct, along with the Seychelles giant tortoise, a subspecies which shared the same islands.

 It was recently rediscovered.
 Currently, less than a hundred individuals exist.
-Several had been reestablished in the wild on forested islands such as Silhouette, but were evicted in 2011 by the Seychelles Islands Development Company (IDC).
+Several had been reestablished in the wild on forested islands of Seychelles such as Silhouette, but were evicted in 2011 by the Seychelles Islands Development Company (IDC).

 Etymology

 The subspecific name, arnoldi, is in honor of British herpetologist Edwin Nicholas "Nick" Arnold.

 Description

-The three Aldabra-Seychelles giant tortoise subspecies can be distinguished based on carapace shape, but many captive animals may have distorted carapaces, so they may be difficult to identify.
+The three Aldabra giant tortoise subspecies can be distinguished based on carapace shape, but many captive animals may have distorted carapaces, so they may be difficult to identify.

 Arnold's giant tortoise is flattened, smooth, and with a relatively high opening to the shell; it is usually black.
 This subspecies usually has a depression on the suture between the first and second costal scutes, this may be a shallow depression or a distinctive pit.
 The plastron is less variable than the carapace and usually provides a good indication of the subspecies.